tizianocitro/mattermost/mattermost-plugin/README.md

 ### Deploying with Local Mode

-If your Mattermost server is running locally, you can enable [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode) to streamline deploying your plugin.
-Edit your server configuration as follows:
+If the Mattermost server is running locally, it is possible to enable [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode) to streamline deploying the plugin.
+Edit the server configuration as follows:

 ```json
 {